-We need to remember.
-That's what Purim is all about.
+We need to remember what God did for us.

+That's what Purim was all about.
+Remembering, so as to celebrate to the glory of God, again and again.
 In verses 18-28 Purim is explained.
 In the concluding verses of the chapter...